abhinav-atul/Portfolio-Website/README.md

 # 🌐 Abhinav Atul - Personal Portfolio Website

 This repository contains the source code for my personal portfolio website.
-It’s a fully responsive, single-page application built from scratch using **HTML**, **CSS**, and **vanilla JavaScript**, designed to showcase my skills, qualifications, and projects.
+It’s a fully responsive, single-page application built from scratch using **HTML** and **CSS** designed to showcase my skills, qualifications, and projects.

 The site features a modern, clean layout with dynamic elements that enhance user engagement and visual appeal.